 When the new Metroid spinoff was unveiled, a huge majority of Nintendo fans were furious.
 But the rage this boneheaded move incurred was only so fervent due to the lack of flagship Nintendo games for Wii U.

 The Wii U was in desperate need of some proprietary ‘killer app’ games; new banner titles in any of the Nintendo franchises we all love.
-What we got instead were a handful of spin-offs, remakes, and novelty games with beloved series titles slapped on to cynically shift units.
-With Star Fox: Zero looking empty, graphically unimpressive, and boring, that only leaves the much heralded Zelda title to keep Nintendo fans interested in the console…and it was recently announced that the game that was once called Zelda: Wii U will now – much like Twilight Princess before it – be cross-console with the NX.
+What we got instead was a handful of spin-offs, remakes, and novelty games with beloved series titles slapped on to cynically shift units.
+With Star Fox: Zero looking empty, graphically unimpressive, and boring, that only leaves the much-heralded Zelda title to keep Nintendo fans interested in the console…and it was recently announced that the game that was once called Zelda: Wii U will now – much like Twilight Princess before it – be cross-console with the NX.
 Who would buy the Wii U version when the NX version will likely be graphically superior?
 Once again, Nintendo has made a decision that cripples the potential for the Wii U to build up steam.

 Spin-offs and novelty titles aren’t what gamers want from Nintendo!
 Hyrule Warriors was a decent game, don’t get me wrong – as was Captain Toad: Treasure Tracker.
 And Mario Maker also looks like it’ll be a hoot and a half.
 But none of these games, despite their titles and characters, are true Wii U versions of their respective franchises.
 The only game released for the Wii U featuring a big Nintendo franchise name that felt like a true, flagship game, was Super Mario 3D World.
 One game, released in 2013.
-That’s the extent of the Wii U’s library of big Nintendo-made games, unless you count Smash Bros which itself is – despite being amazingly fun and jam packed with content – is arguably little more than a spin-off.
+That’s the extent of the Wii U’s library of big Nintendo-made games unless you count Smash Bros which itself is – despite being amazingly fun and jam-packed with content – is arguably little more than a spin-off.

 5. A terrible virtual console